 In the content of human life this is the entire basis of holiness.
 In the life of the spirit it is the light of eternity, in which the temporal and the eternal merge in one whole.

 This is the most august thought among the great thoughts that a human’s intellectual capacity can conceive.
 It is revealed to us through our receptivity to spiritual illumination.
 It may take us to the height of a revelation of the Divine, by the way of reason, the knowledge called ‘face to face’.
 (1).
 (Notebook 1: 259)

-Why is this thought so important?
+Why is it so critically important to affirm the unity of the Creator and the creation morning and night?
 Why is it so central to the Torah’s teaching?

 Rav Kook explains the implications of this statement for human behavior:

 “A chaotic world stands before us, as long as we have not reached the state of higher perfection of uniting all life forces and all their diverse tendencies.
 As long as each one exalts themselves, saying ‘I will be sovereign, I and no one else, there cannot be peace in our midst and the Divine name is not associated with us.
 God Himself is designated by the name Shalom/Peace….

 All life endeavors, especially the spiritual endeavors of all thought, must be directed above all to disclose the light of the higher general harmony.

 This is effected not by rejecting any force, any thought, any movement, any tendency, but by including each within the vast ocean of infinite light.
 There all is united, all is elevated, all is exalted, all is hallowed.”
 (Notebook 8:259)

 Rav Kook is emphasizing to us that we constantly affirm the Divine unity in order “to reveal the unity in the world, in humankind, among nations, and in the entire content of existence.”